00alan/lux-s2/README.md

 ## FAQ

-As questions come up, this will be populated with frequently asked questions regarding the Python kit.
+As questions come up, this will be populated with frequently asked questions regarding the Python kit.# fantastic-octo-potato